Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 Tips & Advice for Second Beach

-• It was best to arrive early if you hoped to find parking anywhere even remotely nearby.
+- It’s best to arrive early if you hoped to find parking anywhere even remotely nearby.

 Honda Celebration of Light from Granville Island

-Granville Island wasn’t really known as a fireworks venue, which meant it didn’t usually get crowded.
+Granville Island isn’t really known as a fireworks venue, which meant it didn’t usually get crowded.
 Granted, the view was obstructed somewhat by the Burrard Street Bridge, but the venue did have a number of advantages.

 Location: 1669 Johnston Street (on the south side of False Creek under the Granville Street Bridge).